syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 #### Gradient foreground

-The color of the foreground gradient can be changed by using the properties given below.
+The color of the foreground gradient can be changed by using the following properties:

-[GradientForegroundStartColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~GradientForegroundStartColor.html) - Specifies the start color of the foreground gradient.The [ForegroundStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~ForegroundStyle.html) property should be set to `Gradient`.
+[GradientForegroundStartColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~GradientForegroundStartColor.html) -  Specifies the start color of the foreground gradient.
+The [ForegroundStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~ForegroundStyle.html) property should be set to `Gradient`.

-[GradientForegroundEndColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~GradientForegroundEndColor.html) - Specifies the end color of the foreground gradient.The `ForegroundStyle` property should be set to `Gradient`.
+[GradientForegroundEndColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~GradientForegroundEndColor.html) - Specifies the end color of the foreground gradient.
+The `ForegroundStyle` property should be set to `Gradient`.

 {% tabs %}
 {% highlight c# %}